Jannat Zubair Rahmani: Career

 In 2017, Rahmani starred in Colors TV's romantic Tu Aashiqui played main role of Pankti Sharma Dhanrajgir.
-In 2018, she was seen in the Bollywood film Hichki, where she played the role of a student.
+In 2018, she appeared in the Bollywood film Hichki, portraying a student.

-In 2022, she was a contestant in Colors TV's stunt-based reality show Fear Factor: Khatron Ke Khiladi 12, where she ended up at 4th position.
-She made her Punjabi film debut Kulche Chole alongside Dilraj Grewal, which released on 11 November 2022.
+In 2022, she competed in Colors TV's stunt-based reality show Fear Factor: Khatron Ke Khiladi 12, finishing in 4th place.
+She made her Punjabi film debut with Kulche Chole starring alongside Dilraj Grewal,The film was released on 11 November 2022.
+In June 2025, she entered as contestant in the Prime Video's The Traitors India.
+She was eliminated on Day 9 and placed 8th.

-Media image
+Media

-In January 2020, Jannat was brought in as the brand ambassador of UBON, a well-known brand in the tech industry.
+In January 2020, Jannat was brought in as the brand ambassador of UBON, an electronics brand in India.

 In 2022, Rahmani featured in Forbes 30 Under 30 list in the "Media, Marketing and Advertising" category.